This post is sponsored by Red Wing Heritage Europe.

 Stage 1: Cutting

-In a previous in-depth blog post, I thoroughly investigated and discussed how Red Wing’s leather is made.
+In the first post in this series, I thoroughly investigated and discussed how leather is made.

 The first stage of turning that leather into a pair of boots is cutting it into the different pieces needed for that particular boot.
 This happens in the cutting room.